Your team of doctors, nurses and social workers are valuable sources of support as you cope with a cancer diagnosis.

 This booklet discusses ways to develop good communication with your health care team so you have access to the best possible care.
 It also explores ways you can take an active role in your care as a key member of that team.
 After all, you are the person who best knows how your treatment is affecting your quality of life and what issues are most important to you.

 Your doctors’ appointments will provide the best opportunity to speak with members of your health team.

-It is normal to feel nervous when going in for an appointment; you might worry that you will forget to ask an important question or that your doctor will be too busy to listen to your concerns.
+It is normal to feel nervous or anxious when going in for an appointment; you might worry that you will forget to ask important questions or that your doctor may be too busy to listen to your concerns.
 Such fears are normal, and good preparation can improve how comfortable you are during your appointments.
 It can also make you more satisfied with your appointments overall.
 Here are some tips for communicating with your health care team during appointments:

 Write down your questions.
 Bring a written list of any questions you may have.
 Number your concerns in order of importance, and ask the most important questions first.
 Let your doctor know you have a list so he or she can set aside some time during the appointment to go over it with you.